-A few years later I had the opportunity to find the grave of my grandparents and my uncle.
-I had been there before, but I always forget exactly where they are buried.
-We found them.
-Their graves were overgrown and looked untended, uncared for and unloved.
-That wasn't true of course.
-They were still loved deeply.
+A few years ago, I had the opportunity to find the grave of my grandparents and my uncle.
+Their graves were overgrown and looked untended, uncared for and unloved and I felt ashamed.
+Because I did love them all very deeply.
 I know my sister and I will always have a special place in our hearts for them.
-Yet my practice of praying for their souls was a lot like their graves had become, untended, and uncared for.
+Yet the state of their graves reflected the state of my practice of praying for their souls.
+I knew that I had to to be more deliberate in praying for their souls.

-That November I made a promise to turn that around.
-November is a perfect time to do that as it is the month when the Catholic Church remembers all of the dearly departed.
+That November I made a promise to turn that around and this November I encourage all of you to do the same.
+In the liturgical year, November month to start since the Catholic Church remembers all of the dearly departed in a special way during this month.

 In past years, I have taken the pictures of all of my beloved dead relatives and friends, and put them in a prominent place so that we remember to pray for them every day during the month.
 I talk to the children about each one and remind them of the importance of prayer for the deceased.